calee14/NodeWorkspace/goog9/core_infra.md

 - IAM - Instance Admin Role in Projects
 - Control Google Cloud Platform; web interface; console, SDK, API
 - Cloud marketplace: easily start up web apps, VMs
-- **Appache HTTP server** - open-source server software that delivers data accross the internet.
+- **Apache HTTP server** - open-source server software that delivers data accross the internet.
     - Runs the server, helps the server accept HTTP requests and receive and send data
     - Competitors are **NGINX** (Flask is best run on this type of server software)
         - NGINX also is known as a **reverse proxy** web server